doo/evernote-sdk-ios/README.md

 ### Add the header file to any file that uses the Evernote SDK

-    #import "EvernoteSDK.h"
+    #import "ENSDK.h"

 ### Modify your AppDelegate

-First you set up the shared EvernoteSession, configuring it with your consumer key and secret.
+First you set up the ENSession, configuring it with your consumer key and secret.

-The SDK now supports the Yinxiang Biji service by default.
+The SDK supports the Yinxiang Biji (Evernote China) service by default.
 Please make sure your consumer key has been [activated](http://dev.evernote.com/support/) for the China service.

 Do something like this in your AppDelegate's `application:didFinishLaunchingWithOptions:` method.

 	- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 	{
 		// Initial development is done on the sandbox service
-		// Change this to BootstrapServerBaseURLStringUS to use the production Evernote service
-		// Change this to BootstrapServerBaseURLStringCN to use the Yinxiang Biji production service
-		// Bootstrapping is supported by default with either BootstrapServerBaseURLStringUS or BootstrapServerBaseURLStringCN
-		// BootstrapServerBaseURLStringSandbox does not support the  Yinxiang Biji service NSString *EVERNOTE_HOST = BootstrapServerBaseURLStringSandbox;
+		// When you want to connect to production, just pass "nil" for "optionalHost" NSString *SANDBOX_HOST = BootstrapServerBaseURLStringSandbox;

 		// Fill in the consumer key and secret with the values that you received from Evernote
 		// To get an API key, visit http://dev.evernote.com/documentation/cloud/ NSString *CONSUMER_KEY = @"your key";
 		NSString *CONSUMER_SECRET = @"your secret";

-		// set up Evernote session singleton
-		[EvernoteSession setSharedSessionHost:EVERNOTE_HOST
-					  consumerKey:CONSUMER_KEY
-				       consumerSecret:CONSUMER_SECRET];
+		[ENSession setSharedSessionConsumerKey:CONSUMER_KEY
+		  						consumerSecret:CONSUMER_SECRET
+							      optionalHost:SANDBOX_HOST];
 	}

+ALTERNATE: If you are using a Developer Token to access *only* your personal, production account, then *don't* set a consumer key/secret (or the sandbox environment).
+Instead, give the SDK your developer token and Note Store URL (both personalized and available from [this page](https://www.evernote.com/api/DeveloperToken.action)).
+Replace the setup call above with the following.

+        [ENSession setSharedSessionDeveloperToken:@"the token string"
+                                     noteStoreUrl:@"the url that you got from us"];

-Do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method
+[NEEDS UPDATE] Do something like this in your AppDelegate's `application:openURL:sourceApplication:annotation:` method

 	- (BOOL)application:(UIApplication *)application openURL:(NSURL *)url sourceApplication:(NSString *)sourceApplication annotation:(id)annotation {
 		BOOL canHandle = NO;